 Tanya Talaga is an author, journalist and podcaster of Anishinaabe and Polish descent.
 She has published two non-fiction books that expertly blend history, politics, social commentary and investigative journalism.

 In this chilling and revelatory work of investigative journalism, Talaga delves into the stories of seven Indigenous high school students who died in Thunder Bay, Ontario, in the early 2000s.
-She braids these contemporary tragedies with one from the past, that of a 12-year-old Indigenous child who froze to death after running away from residential school.
+She braids these contemporary tragedies with one from the past, that of a 12-year-old Indigenous child who froze to death after running away from a residential school.
 Michaela Washburn narrates this incisive and deeply necessary look at the history of violence toward First Nations people in Canada.

 Miriam Toews